tkapa/SSW.Rules.Content/rules/do-you-know-how-to-interact-with-images/rule.md

   * It is hosted externally.

 ### 3. No Interaction
-No interaction should be used when.
+No interactions means that the image is not clickable.
 The cursor should not change when hovering over this image.

+No interaction should be used when:

   * The image is close to full scale already
   * The image is more for style and decoration.